-Paragraph 6 - Descriptive detail paragraph due Tuesday, December 10, 2013.
+Paragraph 7 - Descriptive detail paragraph due Friday, January 16, 2015, in class.

 We all have our favorite foods.
 Whether it is a Big Mac from McDonald's, a steak from Folk's Folly, your mom's beef stew, or your dad's chili, we all have our favorite repast.
 In a paragraph, describe for me using appropriate sensory details of smell, taste, sound, touch, and sight, what your idea of your perfect meal would include.
 It can include any number of courses, including appetizer, salad, soup, main course, and dessert.
 You can include a beverage and/or bread, but neither of them will count as one of the courses.
 You can include one item from a restaurant, another from home, and another that your grandmother or some other relative prepares.
 If the food is cooked at home, you can describe the sounds and smells that you sense while the food is cooking.